link1905/system-design-101/content/docs/web-service/service-cluster.md

 #### Scaling Problem

-Stateful services are more challenging to scale and generally **recommended to avoid**.
+Stateful services are more challenging to scale and generally **recommended avoiding**.
 Simply increasing the number of instances is insufficient, additional strategies are required to manage and **share state** across instances.

-Nevertheless, is a stateful service is necessary, several techniques can be employed to facilitate effective communication between instances.
+Nevertheless, if a stateful service is necessary, several techniques can be employed to facilitate effective communication between instances.

 #### Centralized Communication